Conflict in Rakhine State (2016–present): During the Myanmar civil war (2021–present)

 The ARA remerged under Nabi Hossain in February 2024, with a purported video of Nabi showing off weapons and ammunition seized from the Border Guard Police on 5 February and asking Rohingyas to join the struggle against the Tatmadaw being released on social media.
 Witnesses later stated that the group had seized a BGP camp in Dhekibuniya, but were forced to flee to Bangladesh after they were attacked by Arakan Army and the RSO on the following day.

 ARSA meanwhile began cooperating with the Tatmadaw in 2024.
 It was also accused of killing two civilians in Taung Pyo Let Wae town of Maungdaw Township on 7 March 2024.
 Local residents then urged the Arakan Army to start "clearance operations" against ARSA.
 On 12 April, clashes broke out between the Arakan Army and the junta-supported fighters of ARSA based in U Hla Hpay, Ywet Nyo Taung and Kun Taing villages of Buthidaung Township.
 ARSA and ARA were also accused of burning down homes and kidnapping civilians in Buthidaung Township.

 The RSO and the ARA were reported in May 2024 to be forcibly recruiting Rohingyas from refugee camps in Bangladesh for both the Tatmadaw and Arakan Army.
 The RSO for its part claimed that it was only apprehending its own members and that of the ARA.
 Arakan Army spokesman Khaing Thuka meanwhile criticized the two groups as well as ARSA for their recruitment practices in camps in Bangladesh.

 ARSA launched a large scale attack against camps and outposts of the Arakan Army in the town of Taungpyoletwea of Maungdaw Township on 10 and 11 August 2025.
 On 22 September, it claimed to have captured a main base of the Arakan Army in the Maungdaw Township, the AA however denied the claim, stating that ARSA did attack a border outpost but retreated into Bangladesh after a counterattack.

 The Development Media Group stated that 40 Rakhine civilians had been killed and 17 injured in ARSA attacks from May 2025 to 23 October 2025.
+By late-November 2025, fighting between the Arakan Army and the Rohingya militant groups ARSA and RSO were reported to have intensified.